leonardocustodio/bcts/README.md

 This TypeScript implementation is a direct port from the work of [@ChristopherA](https://github.com/ChristopherA) and [@WolfMcNally](https://github.com/wolfmcnally).

 Consider visiting [Blockchain Commons](https://www.blockchaincommons.com/) to learn more about the organization and their mission.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

+## License

+This project is licensed under the BSD-2-Clause-Patent License – see the [LICENSE](./LICENSE) file for details.